 If users tap Skip this for now, they can link Secure Notes to meetings later by going into Settings and tapping on Link My Calendar.

 Android users can de-link their Exchange accounts without having to delete their Secure Notes accounts.
-After de-linking, users return to the initial Secure Notes sign-on screen.
+After de-linking, users return to the initial Secure Notes sign on screen.
 From there, they can choose to create a Citrix Files account or another Exchange account.
-In iOS, when users delete their accounts, the app creates a new account automatically.
+In iOS, when users delete their accounts, the app creates an account automatically.

 Secure Notes supported file formats